Crime Branch

 History of C.I.D. : Criminal Investigation Department

-If the Bombay Police has earned the sobriquet 'Second to Scotland Yard', it's because of the excellent investigations of the Criminal Investigation Department.
+If the Bombay Police has earned the sobriquet “Second to Scotland Yard”, it is because of the excellent investigations carried out by the Criminal Investigation Department.